 surgery to remove the testicles; also called castration.
 See also hormone therapy, testicles.

-the part of the throat below the soft palate and above the epiglottis, mostly behind the mouth.
-See also epiglottis, nasopharynx.
+the part of the throat (pharynx) below the soft palate and above the epiglottis, mostly behind the mouth.
+See also epiglottis, nasopharynx, pharynx.

-a surgeon who specializes in diseases and injuries of the bones.
+a surgeon who specializes in diseases and injuries of the muscles, joints, and bones.

-thinning of bone tissue, causing less bone mass and weaker bones, which is more common in older people.
+thinning of bone tissue, causing less bone mass and weaker bones.
+It is more common in older people and in people who have had certain types of cancer treatments.
 Osteoporosis can cause pain, deformity (especially of the spine), and broken bones.
 See also spine.

 a general term meaning an opening, especially one made by surgery.
 See also colostomy, ileostomy, tracheostomy, urostomy.